cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 These types of evaluation tend to be lengthier, more costly, and have more qualitative measures.
 However, Lam et al. (2012) note that evaluation publications in the wider HCI community often include long-term evaluations and field approaches.
 More on these types of evaluations below.

+Many researchers urge evaluation designers to focus on the __goals__ of the evaluation (Corbin and Strauss 2014, Ellis and Dix 2006, Lam et al. 2012).
+The goals of an evaluation should determine which methods are used to evaluate visualizations.

+Information visualization is all about facilitating problem solving.
+That being said, all evaluation should center around the ability of a given visualization tool to help people solve problems.

-There is also a resounding call for an establishment of a consistent, repeatable framework for choosing methods to conduct visualization evaluations (Chen et al. 2000, Munzner 2009, Lam et al. 2012, Scholtz et al. 2013).
+In general, there is a resounding call for an establishment of a consistent, repeatable framework for choosing methods to conduct visualization evaluations (Chen et al. 2000, Munzner 2009, Lam et al. 2012, Scholtz et al. 2013).
+Furthermore, there is a call for visualization evaluation to focus on the context of use in order to increase the transfer of visualization techniques and tools to end users.

 #Current approaches